River Swilly: Navigation and use

-The river is nearly 26 mi long.
 A shipping industry once operated on the Swilly in Letterkenny.
 The river was extremely hard for larger ships to navigate, as it was narrow and has many bends near Letterkenny.
 The port was closed to commercial shipping in the 1960s and its warehouses were demolished in 2001.
-The coal yard still remains on the old site opposite the Mount Errigal Hotel.
+The coal yard still remains on the old site opposite the Errigal Hotel.
 Newmills Corn and Flax Mills is powered by the waters of the river.

 Fishing

 The Swilly traditionally produced approximately 300–400 salmon per year.
 The heaviest salmon recorded weighed 24 lb; a sea trout of 12 lb was also recorded.
-The river is considered one of the best fishing rivers in the northwest of Ireland.

 Crossings

 The Swilly is spanned by numerous bridges mostly open to road traffic.
 In Letterkenny there are four bridges across the river: